Ian-Fogelman/Ian-blog/_posts/2020-09-03-Getting-Started-With-SnowFlake-Intro.markdown

 <br>
 <br>

 In the above code we created a database, set the database context, created a table and created a stage from which to load a csv file hosted in a s3: bucket.
-And copied that csv data into our table.
+And lastly using the stage copied that csv data into our SnowFlake table.

 <br>
 <br>